Welcome to Animal Control CNY

 2. Maintain Your Distance

 It’s important to keep a safe distance.
-Moreover, wild animals can be unpredictable, most of the time, they react when they are feel threatened or corner.
+Moreover, wild animals can be unpredictable; most of the time, they react when they feel threatened or cornered.
 If you have your phone or binoculars, observe the animal from a distance.
 A good rule of thumb is to stay at least 100 yards from a large animal such as a deer or bear, and 50 yards from a small animal such as a raccoon or coyote.

 3. Do Not Feed the Animal

-Feeding wild animals can get you and the animal into dangerous situations.
-Having them lose their natural fear of humans has a legitimate impact because it will make future encounters more difficult with them.
-Moreover, there are also many foods that aren’t good for their diet and it makes an animal very health issue.
+Feeding wild animals can put you and the animals in dangerous situations.
+Having them lose their natural fear of humans has a legitimate impact because it will make future encounters with them more difficult.
+Moreover, many foods aren’t good for their diet, and they can cause animals many health issues.
 If you have food with you, secure it and don’t try to attract wildlife.

 Do Not Feed the Animal